dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A90: AI Ascent - server.ts (Reference)
 # Date Created: C29
 # Author: AI Model & Curator
-# Updated on: C99 (Add client disconnection handling to proxy route)
+# Updated on: C101 (Correct stream cancellation to use 'res' object)

 - **Key/Value for A0:**
 - **Description:** A reference copy of the `server.ts` file from the `aiascent.game` project.
-The proxy route has been updated to handle client disconnections, allowing it to cancel the downstream request to the vLLM server.
+The proxy route has been corrected to listen for the `close` event on the `response` object, fixing a bug that caused premature stream termination.
 - **Tags:** reference, source code, backend, nodejs, express, streaming, sse, abortcontroller

 ## 1. Overview

 This artifact contains the updated source code for `server.ts`.
-The `/api/dce/proxy` route has been enhanced to properly handle the "Stop Generation" feature.
-It now creates an `AbortController` for its `fetch` request to the vLLM server and listens for the client's `close` event.
-If the client disconnects, the proxy will now abort its own request, freeing up resources on the vLLM server.
+The `/api/dce/proxy` route has been corrected.
+The event listener for client disconnection is now attached to the `res` (response) object instead of the `req` (request) object.
+This is the correct way to detect cancellation for a long-lived streaming response and fixes the "trigger-happy" abort bug from Cycle 100.

-## 2. Source Code (with disconnection handling)
+## 2. Source Code (with corrected disconnection handling)

 ```typescript
 // Updated on: C1384 (Correct import path for generateSpeech from llmService.)